 Instagram has grown to become one of the best platforms for product sales.
-Looking to the social share website for recommendations, purchase has become almost instinctual.
+Looking at the social share website for recommendations, purchases have become almost instinctual.
 Using product tags, everyone can now sell products through the platform, and even those accounts that haven’t traditionally been about products are now launching some to build an added revenue stream.

 For beauty and lifestyle, there is no platform quite like the visual one.
-It seems logical, then, that the audience for these brands would make purchase decisions based solely on what they see.
+The audience for these brands would make purchase decisions based on what they see.
 Interestingly, what they see doesn’t seem to matter as much as where they see it.
-Data shows that for all its popularity as a marketplace, viewers still prefer YouTube for content.
+Data shows as a marketplace, viewers still prefer YouTube for content.

-In a span of a year between 2016 and 2017, the number of beauty tutorials almost doubled on YouTube.
-A whopping 97% of the audience’s attention is controlled by beauty vloggers who cover makeup tutorials from the most basic skincare routines to the more radical Halloween makeup.
+Between 2016 and 2017, the number of beauty tutorials almost doubled on YouTube.
+97% of the audience’s attention is controlled by beauty vloggers who cover makeup tutorials from the most basic skincare routines to the more radical Halloween makeup.
 Yes, Instagram’s IGTV feature comes close, but there is nothing quite like the charm of YouTube for this market.

 Why is that so?
 To answer this question, we need to take a broader view of the psychology behind good marketing.
 David Ogilvy once famously said that all the smart copy in the world would do no good if it didn’t make a point.
 For all the fancy new tools a marketer has at their disposal, the classics still rule, simply because that’s where the audience is used to being.